Bayard Taylor: Life and work

 In 1851 he traveled to Egypt, where he followed the Nile River as far as 12° 30' N. He also traveled in Palestine and Mediterranean countries, writing poetry based on his experiences.
+"In August 1852, upon my return to Europe from a trip to the East, I finally had the opportunity to visit Greece.
+We sailed between the fortresses guarding the entrance of the Dardanelles and made a stop at Scio before anchoring in the harbor of Syra.
+The Piraeus was just twelve hours away, but considering my recent bout of fever in Constantinople, I hesitated to face the scorching summer heat of Athens.
+We lifted anchor and set our course southward, passing through the clusters of islands in the Cyclades, under a clear sky and over a sea of the most brilliant blue.
+Moreover, I had reasons to hasten my journey to Italy and Germany."

 Toward the end of 1852, he sailed from England to Calcutta, and then to China, where he joined the expedition of Commodore Matthew Calbraith Perry to Japan.
 The results of these journeys were published as A Journey to Central Africa; or, Life and Landscapes from Egypt to the Negro Kingdoms of the White Nile (1854); The Lands of the Saracen; or, Pictures of Palestine, Asia Minor, Sicily and Spain (1854); and A Visit to India, China and Japan in the Year 1853 (1855).

 He returned to the U.S. on December 20, 1853, and undertook a successful public lecturer tour that extended from Maine to Wisconsin.
 After two years, he went to northern Europe to study Swedish life, language and literature.
 The trip inspired his long narrative poem Lars.
 His series of articles Swedish Letters to the Tribune were republished as Northern Travel: Summer and Winter Pictures (1857).

 In Berlin in 1856, Taylor met the great German scientist Alexander von Humboldt, hoping to interview him for the New York Tribune.
 Humboldt was welcoming, and inquired whether they should speak English or German.
 Taylor planned to go to central Asia, where Humboldt had traveled in 1829.
 Taylor informed Humboldt of Washington Irving's death; Humboldt had met him in Paris.
 He saw Humboldt again in 1857 at Potsdam.

-In October 1857, he married Maria Hansen, the daughter of the Danish/German astronomer Peter Hansen.
-The couple spent the following winter in Greece.
-In 1859 Taylor returned to the American West and lectured at San Francisco.